volkanozsarac/EzGM/README.md

 ***
 ### The repository is deprecated for now

 The repository is deprecated for now as the [Djura team](https://www.djura.it/company/our-team) has made significant changes in the EzGM toolbox.
-The significant improvements made resulted in brand new tools such as Djura record-selector [(click for demo)](https://www.djura.it/playground).
+The significant improvements made resulted in brand new tools such as Djura record-selector ([see demo](https://www.djura.it/playground)).
 Some of the new features of these tools include:

 - Selection of records using a web application with a graphical user interface (GUI).
 - Computation of new intensity measures (IMs) such as filtered incremental velocity, FIV3.